-This bra kit features either Microduoplex, Sheer Cup Lining, Super Simplex, or Microlycra as the base fabric.
+This bra kit features either Microduoplex, Sheer Cup Lining, Super Simplex, Microlycra or Tricot as the base fabric.
 One kit contains everything that you need to make a bra and has enough fabric for 2 with many sizes.
 To get the second bra with larger sizes, upgrade to the half yard of cup fabric and add a bra finishing kit.

 A Daisy Daisy Lace Bra Kit contains:

 - A fat quarter of Microduoplex, Sheer Cup Lining, Microlycra, Super Simplex or Tricot in Frost

 - Add an extra kit cut of cup fabric for extra cup fabric